hamdiboukamcha/3DKalmanFilter/README.md

 **getState(double state[6]) const**: Retrieves the current state estimate.

 **main.cpp**
-The main.cpp file demonstrates how to use the KalmanFilter3D class.
+The main.cpp file demonstrates how to use the Kalman Filter 3D class.
 It initializes the filter, performs a prediction-update cycle with a sample measurement, and prints the estimated state.

 **CMakeLists.txt**
-The CMakeLists.txt file defines the build configuration for the project.
+The CMakeLists.txt file defines the build configuration for the 3D Kalman Filter .
 It specifies the project name, required C++ standard, source files, and include directories.

 ## Contributing